silviu1169/Java_application/README.md

    - A teacher can see the lists of students, can add/edit/delete/update a grade for a student and can mention what was right/wrong at the homework, can add/edit/delete/update a homework with a deadline and modify the deadline, generate different reports.

    - An admin can add/edit/delete/update students,teachers and admins in applications, can see a list of students, teachers and admins.
-The administrator is the one who assigns username and passwords for each person.
+The administrator is the one who assigns usernames and passwords for each person.

    - The graphic interface is written in JavaFX and the database used is MySql.